robliou/bit-test/README.md

 ### Executing program

-* npm start or npm run dev to execute basic tests for the file
+* ``npm start`` or ``npm run dev`` to execute suggested tests for the file Note- you can add additional tests to the ``src/index.ts`` file by simply adding the following methods to the end of the file:
-* npm test to run through all tests
+  ``assert.deepEqual(detectPatterns("XXX.bit"), new Set(["XXX"]));``

-Note- if you already have your own testing framework in place, then you can simply copy and paste the src/index.ts file directly into your own testing folder.
+* ``npm test`` to run through all 100+ tests using the Mocha/Chai framework Note- if you already have your own testing framework in place, then you can simply copy and paste the src/index.ts file directly into your own testing folder.

 ## Help

-Any issues or questions, please contact me: robliou01@gmail.com
+Any issues or questions, feel free to contact me: robliou01@gmail.com

 ## Authors